Israel's Barak says Hezbollah carried out Bulgaria bus attack

-JERUSALEM (Reuters) - Israeli Defense Minister Ehud Barak said on Thursday that the Iranian-backed Lebanese group Hezbollah carried out the deadly bomb attack on a bus carrying Israeli tourists in Bulgaria on Wednesday.
+JERUSALEM, July 19 (Reuters) - Israeli Defence Minister Ehud Barak said on Thursday that the Iranian-backed Lebanese group Hezbollah carried out the deadly bomb attack on a bus carrying Israeli tourists in Bulgaria on Wednesday.

 “The immediate executers are Hezbollah people, who of course have constant Iranian sponsorship,” Barak told Israel Radio.